 Let's face it.
 This will not be the last time you redesign your website.
 At the time I write this, thefreecountry.com has gone through at least 5 different site designs since its creation.
 Tastes change, as do web dynamics.
 And as you get more experienced with your site, you may find that things that once seemed like a good idea hinder your site's growth.
 As a result, the redesign that may currently appear to you like the-design-to-end-all-designs will eventually be changed as well.

-To reduce the amount of hassle that you have to go through every time you make a site design change, it's probably best to invest in a sophisticated web editor that is designed to manage such site changes.
+One way to reduce the amount of hassle that you have to go through every time you make a site design change is to invest in a sophisticated web editor that is designed to manage such site changes.
 Most free web editors don't really have the advanced site management tools that a full-blown commercial web editor like Dreamweaver provides.
 Even though these free editors have "site" or "project" facilities, they are rudimentary at best.
-Commercial editors like Dreamweaver allow you to change your web design on a single "template" page and have all your changes automatically replicated across all the pages on your site that depend on that template.
-(See my tutorial on How to Use Templates to Manage Your Website in Dreamweaver CS3 for details if you are interested.)
+Many commercial web editors allow you to change your web design on a single "template" page and have all your changes automatically replicated across all the relevant pages on your site.
+(See my tutorial on How to Use Templates to Manage Your Website in Dreamweaver for details if you are interested.)
 You will thus not need to waste a lot of time doing search and replace operations and manual fixing of the odd page by hand.

 Unless your site redesign is very minor, it's bound to have some sort of impact on your website.
 The redesign can increase or decrease the traffic flow through your site - for example, people might now able to find pages previously buried in your site or perhaps they can no longer find those pages.
 You can monitor this through your site's web statistics by examining the path visitors take through your site.
 Or the redesign can cause an increase or decrease in your sales or advertising income.
 Indeed, before you even redesign, you need to understand how visitors use your web page.
 One way to avoid major fluctuations in the fortune of your website is to test a potential redesign on only a few pages for a limited period of time and examine its impact on your statistics and income.